-Designing trust and decision making in cross cultural product teams
+Designing trust and decision making in cross-cultural product teams

-The Symptoms
+The symptoms

-When response expectations and working rhythms are left implicit, teams start to experience meeting fatigue, information overload, and more dangerously, erosion of trust.
+When response expectations and working rhythms are left implicit, teams start to experience meeting fatigue, information overload, and more dangerously, an erosion of trust.
 Many conflicts are not caused by what people say, but by when they expect a response.

-The Shift
+The shift

 Distributed, cross-cultural teams are no longer an exception, they are becoming the default operating model for product teams.
 Founders hire across time zones for speed and cost, and teams collaborate without ever meeting in person.
-Remote and cross-cultural collaboration is now the default.

 The tool gap